Tight products and Expansion

-We can construct bridgeless $3$-regular graph $\hat{G}$ that contains a copy of $G$ as an induced subgraph of $\hat{G}$ (E.g. take two copies of $G$ and connect each corresponding pair of degree 2 vertices).
-By the previous discussion $\hat{G}$ has a semi-coloring $\hat{\phi}$.
+We can construct a $3$-regular graph $\hat{G}$, with at most one bridge, that contains a copy of $G$ as an induced subgraph of $\hat{G}$ (E.g. take two copies of $G$ and connect each corresponding pair of degree 2 vertices).
+By Petersen's theorem, $\hat{G}$ has a perfect matching and like in the previous discussion, $\hat{G}$ has a semi-coloring $\hat{\phi}$ (note that we used a version of Petersen's theorem claiming that every cubic graph with {\em at most two} bridges have a perfect matching).
 Let $\phi$ be the restriction of $\hat{\phi}$ to $G$.
 Clearly, the conditions for semi-coloring hold for $\phi$ at every vertex $v$ of degree 3.
 It might happen, however, that a degree-2 vertex $v$ has exactly one brightly colored edge, say bright blue.
 However, in this case $v$ is the end vertex of a bright blue path $P$.
 We recolor $P$ alternately red and green instead, thus eliminating the problem without creating any new problematic vertices.
 Repeating this procedure, if necessary, concludes with a semi-coloring.